 MAS regulates market operators or venues under two categories – Approved Exchanges (“AE”) and Recognised Market Operators (“RMO”).
-Systematically-important market operators are regulated as AEs and are subject to a higher level of statutory obligations, while other market operators are regulated as RMOs.
-Interested parties can refer to the below links for the application forms to operate in Singapore’s market.
+Systematically important market operators are regulated as AEs and are subject to a higher level of statutory obligations, while other market operators are regulated as RMOs.
+Interested parties can refer to the following links for the application forms to operate in Singapore’s market.

 We are positioning Singapore as the global FX price discovery and liquidity centre in the Asian time zone, and growing the e-trading ecosystem here to enhance support for our investor base and growth of Asian FX markets.
-This is a strategic development outlined in MAS’ Financial Services Industry Transformation Map (“ITM”), rolled out in Oct 2017.
+This is a strategic development outlined in MAS’ Financial Services Industry Transformation Map (“ITM”) 2025.

 MAS supports first movers in primary inter-dealer platforms, multi-dealer platforms and liquidity providers to set up matching and pricing/ trading engines in Singapore.